EMBO Young Scientists’ Forum

 Access the Installation Grantee database.

-EMBO Installation Grants aim to strengthen science in the Czech Republic, Poland, Portugal and Turkey by encouraging talented researchers to establish independent laboratories in these countries.
+EMBO Installation Grants aim to strengthen science in participating Member States* by encouraging talented young researchers to establish independent laboratories in these countries at the early stages of their career.
+The Czech Republic, Estonia, Poland, Portugal and Turkey are participating in the 2016 call.

 Institutions and successful job candidates apply together to gain funding beyond normal start-up packages.
 The commitment and support of the receiving institute during and beyond the tenure of the grant is regarded as essential.
 This is meant to ensure continued support of the academic career of the recipient.